Sign In / Sign Out

 An assistant professor at Emory University, Thompson conducts multidisciplinary research on the first deep-time cultural and paleoenvironmental timeline for human evolution in east-central Africa.
 Her field work in Malawi is documenting human-environment interactions between 100,000 to 40,000 years ago—at a time that saw major behavioral innovation in the human lineage—while in Ethiopia, she is working at the 3.5–3.0 million-year-old Hadar and Dikika sites to understand the most ancient transformations in early human diet.

-Please join us as Jessica Thompson unfolds the fascinating story of the “human predatory pattern.”
+Thank you to all who joined us for the story of the “human predatory pattern.”

 Friday, November 9, 2018